 While the thought of group therapy can be intimidating for those who have not tried it, most people become comfortable and familiar with the process over the course of a few weeks.
 While no one is forced to say anything in group therapy, the most help and satisfaction can be gained by sharing one’s feelings in the group, offering feedback, and receiving feedback from others.

 Groups currently offered by Life Care Wellness including on groups on mindfulness and meditation are listed on the RIGHT side of this page under the newsletter sign-up.
-Several NEW GROUPS have been added for fall 2016!
+Keep watching that space as NEW GROUPS are frequently added.

 For questions about group therapy, contact Life Care: 630-423-5935